 There is no possible way to repay the scores of project managers and students who have contributed to this book, often unknowingly.
 The professionals have given us ideas about how to manage projects, and students have taught us how to teach project management.
-We are grateful beyond our ability to express it.
+We are immensely grateful.